run-llama/llama_index/docs/how_to/callbacks.rst

 - SYNTHESIZE -> Logs for the result for synthesize calls.
 - TREE -> Logs for the summary and level of summaries generated.

+You can implement your own callback to track these events, or use an existing callback.

 Complete examples can be found in the notebooks below:

 - [LlamaDebugHandler](../examples/callbacks/LlamaDebugHandler.ipynb)